Skip to main content

 I’m only one person—what can I do?

-The world changes one person at a time.
-That is true today more than ever.
 Each of us has a vast megaphone through the Cloud, social media, and our traditional social circles.
 Speaking one’s mind has never been more socially acceptable.
-We can use our voices to encourage wisdom, optimism, and commitment to create the better world within our reach.
+We can use our voices to encourage wisdom, optimism, and commitment to create a better world within our reach.

 Elevate conversations to the bigger picture and the longer term.